 Another thing to consider here – especially if you’re renting – is contract length.
-TPG’s contract is six months, but you’ll pay a higher set-up fee, and iiNet’s is 24 months. iiNet’s plan also includes Netphone VoIP services.
-Another peculiar thing to note is that iiNet’s ADSL2+ plans include line rental anyway, so this option may be worth a look into if you’re looking for naked DSL.
+TPG’s contract options are either 12 or 18 months, with a $59.95 set-up fee on the 12-month plan. iiNet offer no-contract plans, with monthly options incurring a $99.95 set-up fee and optional extras. iiNet’s ADSL2+ plans include line rental anyway, so this option may be worth a look into if you’re looking for naked DSL.

 TPG vs iiNet: Phone Plans Compared

-You may not normally associate TPG and iiNet with mobile phone plans, but maybe you should.
-Both have some pretty sweet SIM-only deals up for grabs, detailed below:
+You may not normally associate TPG and iiNet with mobile phone plans, but both have some reasonable SIM-only deals up for grabs.

 TPG and iiNet Entertainment Options Compared

 One of iiNet’s big drawcards is its recent addition of iiNet TV with Fetch.
 In an almost identical move to Optus, iiNet has partnered with TV service Fetch to offer customers a set-top box and access to a number of entertainment services.
 These include pausing, recording and rewinding live TV, buying and renting movies and TV shows, and streaming from services such as Netflix and Stan.

 - iiNet TV by Fetch is often included for $0 extra on select six-month plans, but is otherwise offered from $5 extra per month (with a $59.99 set-up fee).
 Optional channel packs are priced extra.